torrejonv/teranode/docs/architecture/teranode-architecture.md

 - **HTTP**: A ubiquitous protocol that allows the server to be accessible from the web, enabling other nodes or clients to interact with the server using standard web requests, as well as WebSockets.

-- **gRPC**: Allowing for efficient communication between nodes, particularly suited for microservices communication in the UBSV distributed network.
+- **gRPC**: Allowing for efficient communication between nodes, particularly suited for microservices communication in the Teranode distributed network.

 The server being externally accessible implies that it is designed to communicate with other nodes and external clients across the network, to share blockchain data or synchronize states.